squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 [Creating a pull request]: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request

 In the following, we describe the process for making pull requests.
+The diagram below describes what typically happens to repositories in this process:

+??? note "PR Overview"
+    ``` mermaid
+    sequenceDiagram
+      autonumber

+      participant mkdocs-material
+      participant PR
+      participant fork
+      participant local

+      mkdocs-material ->> fork: fork on GitHub
+      fork ->> local: clone to local
+      local ->> local: branch
+      loop prepare
+        loop push
+          loop edit
+            local ->> local: commit
+          end
+          local ->> fork: push
+        end
+        mkdocs-material ->> fork: merge in any changes
+        activate PR
+        fork ->> PR: create draft PR
+        PR ->> PR: review your changes
+      end
+      loop review
+        PR ->> PR : finalize PR
+        loop discuss
+          PR ->> PR: request review
+          PR ->> PR: discussion
+          local ->> fork: push futher changes
+        end
+        PR ->> mkdocs-material: merge (and squash)
+        deactivate PR
+        fork ->> fork: delete branch
+        mkdocs-material ->> fork: pull
+        local ->> local: delete branch
+        fork ->> local: pull
+      end
+    ```

 ## Cloning the repository

 To make changes to Material for MkDocs, you would first fork one of its repositories on GitHub.
 This is so that you have a repository on GitHub that you can push changes to.

 Fork the [repository for the public version] if you want to make changes to code that is in the public version or if you want to make changes to the documentation.

 [repository for the public version]: https://github.com/squidfunk/mkdocs-material

 To make changes to functionality available only within the Insiders version, fork [the Insiders repository].
 Note that the fork will be a private repository.
 Please respect the [terms of the Insiders program] and the spirit of the Sponsorware approach used to maintain and develop Material for MkDocs.

 [the Insiders repository]: https://github.com/squidfunk/mkdocs-material-insiders/